 All adults working with or on behalf of children have a responsibility to protect them and to provide a safe environment that enables them to learn and achieve their full potential.
 However, there are identified key adults in schools and in the Local Authority who have specific responsibilities under child protection procedures.
-The names of those in our school with these specific responsibilities are shown on the front cover sheet of this policy.
-All staff in our school are familiar with the Early Help Offer.
-See Appendix 2.
+The names of those in our school with these specific responsibilities are shown on page 2 of this policy.

-3.1 The Governing Board (GB)
+3.1 The Governing Board

-The GB ensures that a strong Safeguarding culture is embedded within the school, that our commitment to keep our children safe is explicit and understood by all in the school community and that our practice reflects the GB's vision and values.
+The Governing Board (GB) ensures that a strong Safeguarding culture is embedded within the school, that our commitment to keep our children safe is explicit and understood by all in the school community and that our practice reflects the GB's vision and values.